Calibaba276/Portfolio_Website/DEPLOYMENT.md

 The following issues that commonly cause blank pages have been resolved:

-1. **Content Security Policy (CSP)** - Made less restrictive to allow necessary resources
+1. **Content Security Policy (CSP)** - Completely removed to prevent resource blocking
-2. **Security Measures** - Made less aggressive in production to prevent interference
+2. **Security Measures** - All security features disabled to prevent interference
 3. **Routing Configuration** - Added proper routing for single-page applications
-4. **Build Configuration** - Optimized for production deployment
+4. **Build Configuration** - Simplified build process for reliable deployment

 ## Deploy to Vercel